Internship Position Description

-Although this is an unpaid position that does not lead to permanent employment, interns are offered an opportunity to explore career options, build resumes, network with professionals in their fields of interest and gain hands-on experience in a legal setting.
+Although this is an unpaid position that does not lead to permanent employment or include employee benefits, interns are offered an opportunity to explore career options, build resumes, network with professionals in their fields of interest and gain hands-on experience in a legal setting.
 The internship offers students and recent graduates an opportunity to experience real-life situations within a legal office that complement their academic studies and career goals.

 Prior to placement, interns will undergo a background check that includes live scan fingerprinting.
 A Social Security number is required to process the live scan.